izabera/tab_pattern_closer/README.md

 # Tab Pattern Closer

-A Firefox extension to close all tabs matching a URL or title pattern.
+A Chrome/Firefox extension to close all tabs matching a URL or title pattern.

 ## Installation